ahmad82pkn/AWS-Transitgateway-Route-Propagation/README.md

 # AWS-Transitgateway-Route-Propagation
-This Lambda will Pull propagated routes from TGW and update VPC route table Tested on python 3.8 Lambda AWS
+This Lambda will Pull propagated routes from TGW and update VPC route table.

+Tested on python 3.8 Lambda AWS